 Respondents indicated their opinion as matching choices below each statement ranking between "strongly disagree" & "strongly agree".
-To be able to tabulate the responses numerically, each choice was graded as follows; Strongly disagree: 0, Moderately agree: 1.

-Tend to disagree: 2, Tend to agree: 3, Moderately agree: 4, Strongly agree: 5.
+To be able to tabulate the responses numerically, each choice was graded as follows; Strongly disagree: 0, Moderately agree: 1, Tend to disagree: 2, Tend to agree: 3, Moderately agree: 4, Strongly agree: 5.
 Actually responses to the statements measured the magnitude of that particular need from weak (0)

-to relatively strong (5).
-In each statement participants were grading themselves for that particular need.
+particular need.
 Sum of grades for each statement was total score for individual for that particular need.
 Higher the score, the stronger need.

 Each group of need consisted of unequal number of statements.
 Thus, scores for each level were calculated in different ways by applying weights particular to each level of needs.
 For example; Physiological & Safety needs level included 5 statements.
-Considering 5 as the maximum grade for each statement, maximum score would be $5 \times 5 = 25$ .
+Considering 5 as the maximum grade for each statement, maximum score would be $5 \times 5 = 25$.
 If we say that X is equal to score of each participant for that level of need, $\sum x$ would be the total score of all participants for that group of statements.
 If we say that $\mathbf{n} = \mathbf{n}$ number of participants, $\sum x / \mathbf{n}$ would be average score of all participants for that level of need.
 Since this average score is a value out of 25, we have to weight each statement for a total of 100 to express this value as a percentage.
 Formula for weight of each statement in that particular group of statements is as follows: